GreatFruitOmsk/pyqtdeploy-mirror/doc/static_builds.rst

 line options related to static and cross-compiled builds are specifed - you will probably want to specify other options to fully configure each package.

+The package configuration files created by the :option:`configure` action of :program:`pyqtdeploy` assume (for desktop platforms) a full-featured Qt installation (including OpenSSL support on Windows) and (for mobile devices) a Qt installation from the binary installers from Digia.
+If your Qt installation is different then you may need to modify the configuration files appropriately.

 Python
 ------